iconclass/server/src/help/data.md

 {{% aimg wingit %}}

-Those data files are simple [UTF-8](https://en.wikipedia.org/wiki/UTF-8){:target="_read"} encoded, structured text files.
+Those data files are simple [UTF-8](https://en.wikipedia.org/wiki/UTF-8){:target="_read"} encoded, __structured text__ files.
+They can be edited with any [plain text editor](https://en.wikipedia.org/wiki/Plain_text){:target="_read"}.

 The file that is named __notations.txt__ can be regarded as the spine of the system.
 Every concept in Iconclass consists of a definition and an alphanumeric code - a __notation__ - which assigns every definition its unique location in the schedules.
-So, let us look at the __notations.txt__ file first.
-The file contains all - almost 40,000 - unique notations, everyone of which is the core of a record in the text file that starts with a capital __N__ and ends with __$__.
+The __notations.txt__ file is a virtual roadmap of the entire Iconclass system.
+It contains all - almost 40,000 - unique notations, each one of which is the core of a record in the text file that starts with a capital __N__ and ends with __$__.
+A typical record looks like this:

         N 11A
         K 11k